 In 2007, Robert retired and his son and longtime Duncan Aviation team member Todd Duncan was named Chairman.
 He and Aaron lead the company’s senior management team.

-Today, a new $70 million expansion is underway in Provo, Utah, to create Duncan Aviation’s third full- service facility.
-It will include 275,000 square feet of buildings and a paint hangar.
-There will be more than 250 team members there when the facility is completed in 2020.
+In 2020, a new $70 million expansion was completed in Provo, Utah, to create Duncan Aviation’s third full- service facility.
+It includes 275,000 square feet of buildings and a state-of-the-art 53,000-square-foot paint facility that is the only truly green business aviation paint facility in the United States.
+There are more than 250 team members who provide all aspects of aircraft service and support.

 Duncan Aviation has a history of trying new ideas and an ability to innovate and transition itself into future aviation trends.
 Duncan Aviation believes that the most important element to customer satisfaction is the quality of its workforce and the training its team members receive.
 At Duncan Aviation, transitions are viewed as opportunities to look past the next cloud.
 It’s a legacy that Donald Duncan left as a continuing challenge for every member of the great aviation team he inspired more than 65 years ago.